MrOtherGuy/fx-autoconfig/readme.md

 }
 ```

-Returns the currently loaded script files with their metadata
+Returns the currently loaded script files with a copy of their metadata.

 ### _ucUtils.windows -> Object